ronenh24/farkle_simulation/README.md

 Ronen H

 # Time Frame
-November 2021 to December 2021 (modified for Python usage).
+November 2021 to December 2021 (modified for Python usage), January 2025 (improvement).

 # Farkle
 The rules of Farkle can be seen in the *In a Nutshell* section of [https://farkle.games/official-rules/](https://farkle.games/official-rules/).
 In this case, there are two players with **Player 1** as the first player and **Player 2** as the second player.